TMartin88/Timetable-Manager/README.md

 This is the Main Admin Panel.

-**The header and The Footer are not visible on this page as it is a Back End utility**
+**The Header and the Footer are not visible on this page as it is a Back End utility**

 ![](https://res.cloudinary.com/dxbarumnj/image/upload/v1677616240/admin_wrvwej.jpg)